Pages

 - Mattia's job, teaching English in the primary school, turned out to be not so relevant as hoped (the real needs are others, even just at educational level, and there wouldn't be much continuity after primary), which together with the strained relationship with the school direction (so badly managed, such a wasted opportunity...) made it impossible to keep working there in 2017;

-- without that job we wouldn't have any financial support given that the promises of finding a fund for Elena haven't been met (and with that small salary we were already using savings and donations to make ends meet and enjoy some necessary time outside this area);
+- without that job we wouldn't have any financial support given that the promises of finding funds for Elena haven't been met (and with that small salary we were already using savings and donations to make ends meet and enjoy some necessary time outside this area);

 - Mattia's new, much more relevant and promising youth project, based on sport games, athletic training and chess, with good attendance and possibilities of development, much appreciated not only by the kids but also by many people in the community, isn't supported at all by the organisation, which is quite disheartening as working with the youth means to tackle the main problem of the area, i.e. gang violence;